aoluwolerotimi/Incident-Duration-Causal-Inference/README.md

 # Investigating Causal Impacts on Incident Duration

-The objective of this project is to detect the presence (or non-presence) of a causal impact of the time delay between a ServiceNow incident ticket being opened and its subsquent access (i.e. for initial triage) on the overall resolution time.
+The objective of this project is to detect the presence (or non-presence) of a causal impact of the time delay between a ServiceNow incident ticket being opened and its subsequent access (i.e. for initial triage) on the overall resolution time.
 This was accomplished using uber's causalml package.

 Note: This notebook was created in Google Colab for a quick start given package conflicts with causalml as at Feb 2024.
 Creating a local virtual environment is another alternative to circumvent these conflicts.